Capital on Tap Lends More Than £2 Billion To Small UK Businesses

 Only a year after we announced our first £1 billion lent to UK SMEs, Capital on Tap reaches a new milestone - £2 billion lent to over 120,000 small businesses and the self-employed across the UK.

 In times of economic uncertainty, it’s vital companies and, in particular, small and micro-businesses can assess support as and when needed.
 Making this process easier and faster for SMEs has been our core mission since the company launched back in 2012 and we’ve remained true to it in the midst of the global pandemic.
 Doubling the total amount of funds lent in just over a year proves that businesses now, more than ever, need our support.

 Along with continuous optimisation of our speedy lending process, we’ve taken a number of other measures to support small businesses through these unprecedented times.
-These include offering customers more flexibility with monthly repayments, raising awareness of how to access government support, joining other fintech companies in developing solutions designed to support the self-employed like Covid Credit and Save My Local as well as increasing our customer service team so customers’ queries can be addressed as quickly as possible.
+These include offering customers more flexibility on our business credit cards with monthly repayments, raising awareness of how to access government support, joining other fintech companies in developing solutions designed to support the self-employed like Covid Credit and Save My Local as well as increasing our customer service team so customers’ queries can be addressed as quickly as possible.
 Alongside this, earlier this year, we became an accredited lender under the government’s CBIL scheme, allowing businesses to access much-needed funds and government support.

 David Luck, our CEO, commented: